 What did you study at sixth form/college?
 Why?

 Chemistry, Biology, Psychology and History.
 I wanted to study veterinary medicine and that course required three science-based subjects.

 What’s the best thing about studying with your university?

 The lecturers.
 Very supportive, helpful and always there for students whether it is related to university or not.
 If it wasn’t for them it would have taken me a long time before I secured a job in the field I want to work at following university.

 What is the best thing about your course?

-It’s very practical based.
+It’s very practical.
 We get external clients and work on real life cases.
 It’s assessed by taking into consideration your practical skills and your academic skills, so your grade is not just determined by exam results.
-The University has great links with local firms and other businesses and this makes it easier to gain work experience.
+The university has great links with local firms and other businesses and this makes it easier to gain work experience.

 I didn’t find the application process difficult but starting the degree was.
 I had no previous law knowledge or experience and so everything was very new for me.
 I remember finding the first essay challenging as I had to learn how to reference, but the support I got from the lecturers and the librarians was so helpful.

 Were there key any turning points in your journey into a degree?

 I remember having a conversation in end of my first year regarding what job I wanted to pursue.
 At first I thought I wanted to go down the barrister route, but after doing some research I found I actually wanted to work as a solicitor.
 After having a conversation with my tutor I realised that I had to get tonnes of experience and get involved with societies in order to prepare my CV for this competitive career.